tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/2/LP-02-Ins_Building_to_a_Smart_Contract_Specification.md

 Now that all of the method defintions with their accompanying bussiness logic have been implemented.
 Go back over the contract in remix and implement the defined `events` within the contract specification's events section.

-Walk through the `Copyright` event.
+Read aloud the `Copyright` event interface defintion and description.

 ```Solidity
 event Copyright(uint copyright_id, address owner, string uri);